SNAP Benefits

 How do I apply for SNAP benefits?

-- A form of identification such as a driver license, passport number, or birth certificate
+- Identification such as a driver license, passport number, or birth certificate

 - Social Security Number